fiquant/marketsimulator/doc/order.rst

 Order factories
 ---------------

-Usually a user in the simulator specify a kind of orders to create by choosing appropriate *order factory*.
+Components in the simulator creating orders (strategies, meta orders) are parametrized by *order factories*.

 Order factories are initialized by functions calculating parameters of order to create.
 For example,